-Portland has their own Craft Beer Festival, and PDX Beer Week, which they’ve deemed a “celebration of the world’s greatest beer city”.
-To say there is a bit of a rivalry between the two cities is an understatement.
-Although both are currently swarming with breweries.
+Portland has their own Craft Beer Festival which I’ve been to a number of times myself, and Portland Beer Week, which they’ve deemed a “celebration of the world’s greatest beer city”.

 Seattle Craft Beer

 Seattle is well known for its abundance of craft breweries and its innovations in brewing.
-There are now nearly 200 breweries in Seattle that are making craft beer.
-But even with this large number of breweries, Washington State only has 4.6 breweries per 100K residents.
-(You’ll see a little later on that Oregon has even more).
+There are currently 63 breweries in Seattle (plus more in the surrounding areas) that are making craft beer.

 The good news is that many of these breweries are open to the public for tastings.
-On a weekend, a favored activities for Seattleites is to do a beer crawl.
+On a weekend, a favored activities for Seattleites is to do a beer crawl, particularly in the Fremont or Ballard neighborhoods.

-We often spent weekends slowly making our way on foot through the Ballard neighborhood, just north of downtown Seattle, visiting various breweries, like Stoup Brewing, Lucky Envelope, Populux and Peddlers.
+We often spent weekends slowly making our way on foot through the Ballard neighborhood, just north of downtown Seattle, visiting various breweries, like Stoup Brewing, Lucky Envelope, Populux Brewing and (oldie but goodie) Pike Brewing Company.

 At all of these breweries, you can get either a pint of your favorite, or a taster tray, so you can try many different styles.